sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can you support Firefox profiles? {#firefox-profiles}

 I don't plan to support this.
-There is currently very little demand for it and it's complicated to implement.
-I will consider it if there is more demand for it.
+There is simply not enough demand for it.
+In addition, Firefox profiles also have some bugs that would increase my support burden.
+However, there is a way to [make it work with Velja](https://superuser.com/questions/75271/starting-firefox-with-a-specified-profile-from-the-dock-mac-os-x) (Ensure they have different bundle identifiers; `CFBundleIdentifier` in Info.plist).

 I would recommend trying out containers instead (see above). *(Containers are not currently supported, but will be)*